ranaumair3a/hamari-tv/README.md

 - **Live Streaming Wonderland:** 🎉 Enjoy 80+ channels and 500+ movies for free on Jazz!
 - **Zong Extravaganza:** 🚀 Access 50+ channels seamlessly on Zong.
-- **Data Delight:** 📱 Explore sports 🏏, cricket, Indian TV channels 🇮🇳, Pakistani TV channels 🇵🇰, and more without any data charges.
+- **Data Delight:** 📱 Explore sports 🏏, cricket, Indian TV channels 🇮🇳, Pakistani TV channels 🇵🇰, and more with data charges.
 - **Version 2.0 Delivers:** 🌈 The latest and greatest features for an enhanced entertainment experience.

 ## 🌈 Getting Started

-1. **Clone the repository:** 🌀 `git clone https://github.com/your-username/hamari-tv-app.git`
+1. **Clone the repository:** 🌀 `git clone https://github.com/ranaumair3a/Hamari-Tv.git`
 2. **Install dependencies:** ⚙️ `npm install` or `yarn install`
 3. **Run the app:** ▶️ `npm start` or `yarn start`